arfshl/linuxmint-postinstall/README.md

 - MATE Terminal (Allow tabbed Terminal session)

 ## Usage

-Here is supported Linux distribution and corresponding installation commands

 Just copy-paste the commands to your terminal and execute.
 The script will automatically downloaded and executed

 - Linux Mint Cinnamon, Linux Mint MATE, and Linux Mint Debian Edition